 - Archiving a Custom Resource

 What Is a Custom Resource

-A custom resource can be any text or image file.
+A custom resource can be a .zip file of SCORM content or any text or image file.
 In addition, the following file extensions are allowed:

 For security, the system converts all files except for movies into PDFs, as you see in the image below: